-- 45. The Committee is concerned that according to Islamic law applicable to Muslims in Indonesia, in divorce procedures, decisions relating to custody of children are based on the age of children rather than on the best interests of the child.
-The Committee is similarly concerned that children cannot legally have a father unless his/her biological parents are legally married. - 46.
-The Committee recommends that the State party: - a) review its legislation relating to custody of the child, so as to ensure that all decisions are based on the principle of the best interest of the child, in line with articles 3 and 12 of the Convention; - b) take all necessary measures to facilitate the establishment of parentage of the child and to guarantee, as far as possible, his/her right to know both biological parents, including his/her father, and to be raised by them.
+45. The Committee is concerned that according to Islamic law applicable to Muslims in Indonesia, in divorce proceedings decisions relating to custody of children are based on the age of the children rather than on their best interests.
+The Committee is similarly concerned that children cannot legally have a father unless their biological parents are legally married.

+(a) Review its legislation relating to custody of the child with a view to ensuring that all decisions are based on the principle of the best interest of the child, in line with articles 3 and 12 of the Convention;

+(b) Take all necessary measures to facilitate the establishment of the parentage of the child and to guarantee, as far as possible, his/her right to know both biological parents, and to be raised by them.